pafernanr/sosdiff/README.md

   - [+] Plugin is present on sosreport2 but it isn't on sosreport1.
   - [++] Entity is present on sosreport2 but it isn't on sosreport1.
   - [+++] File is present on sosreport2 but it isn't on sosreport1.
-- Some files are automatically exluded to avoid "Too many levels of symbolic links" errors.
+- Some files are exluded to avoid "Too many levels of symbolic links" errors.
   - Refer to [excluded_href](https://github.com/pafernanr/sosdiff/blob/main/sosdiff/lib/util.py)
 - Custom excluded files can be added to configuration file at `~/.sosdiff/configuration.ini`.